vikrant82/chat-analyzer/docs/user_guide.md

 ## Switching Services & Logging Out

--   **Switching**: You can be logged into both Telegram and Webex simultaneously.
+-   **Switching**: You can be logged into Telegram, Webex, and Reddit simultaneously.
 Use the **"Switch Service"** button to toggle between them.
 -   **Logout**: Clicking **"Logout"** will sign you out of the currently active service.
-If you are logged into the other service, the app will switch to it; otherwise, it will return to the main login screen.
+If you are logged into any other service, the app will switch to one of them; otherwise, it will return to the main login screen.